Go to the top of this page

 Modern Slavery Act

-The JAL Group is taking steps to prevent forced labor and human trafficking in the Group and its supply chains, in accordance with Section 54, Paragraph 1 of the U.K. Modern Slavery Act.
+The JAL Group is taking steps to prevent forced labor and human trafficking in the Group and its supply chains, in accordance with Section 54 of the Modern Slavery Act 2015 (the United Kingdom), Part 2-16 of the Modern Slavery Act 2018 (Australia), and Section 11 of the Fighting Against Forced Labour and Child Labour in Supply Chains Act (Canada).
 Click here to learn more.

 Overview of Human Rights Due Diligence